Sleep Apnoea Treatment Brisbane City

 - Have moderate sleep apnoea

 For a lot of children, the answer to treating sleep apnoea is the removal of their tonsils.
 Typically, the removal of tonsils will get rid of sleep apnoea.
+Treating sleep apnoea in children leads to a marked improvement in cognitive function and behaviour.

 Sleep apnoea is a disorder that causes one to stop breathing during sleep.
 The condition occurs when the airway is blocked for periods of time during the night.
 When the airway is blocked, insufficient oxygen reaches the lungs.
 When the brain realises that it is not receiving enough oxygen, it wakes the body up in order to restart the breathing process.